 It’s snuggling up together in bed, pulling the duvet and blankets in close, desperately sheltering each other from the freezing cold temperatures after the builders left a hole in the roof.
 It’s watching endless shows on Netflix even though we’re bored of them, making the most of a bad situation because the same builders also cut through the wiring that makes the TV work.

-It’s sleeping on opposite sides of the bed but still touching fingers in the middle, because you can’t bear to be torn apart from each other, but at the same time, it’s too hot to touch.
+It’s sleeping on opposite sides of the bed but still touching fingers in the middle because we can’t bear to be torn apart from each other but it’s too hot to touch.
 It’s watching the same episode of some TV show three or four times because you fell asleep the first few times we watched it, or you forgot what happened entirely.
-It’s doing that without even grumbling for a moment.
+And it’s doing that without even grumbling for a moment.

-It’s smiling at each other across a crowded restaurant and instantly knowing what the other person is thinking.
-It’s being able to sit in a hoodie and scruffy sweatpants for two days, barely moving from the couch, working away on a laptop without feeling judged.
-It’s the cups of tea you bring even though I never ask you to, and every cup of tea you make when I do ask too.
-It’s getting up off the couch every time I say, “Baby,” because you know I’m going to want you to get me something.
-It’s never complaining about it once because you know how frustrated I get when I disrupt the carefully-placed pages torn from my notebook, scattered around me as though they have no order at all.
+It’s making you feel loved even when you think the rest of the world is against you.
+It’s making you feel special when you don’t think you’re special in the slightest, and when you think you don’t deserve the special treatment.
+It’s smiling at you other across a crowded restaurant and instantly knowing what you’re thinking, just from a look.
+It’s being able to sit in your hoodie and scruffy sweatpants for two days, barely moving from the couch, working away on a laptop without feeling judged.
+It’s all the cups of tea that aren’t asked for, and all the ones that are, and getting up off the couch every time I say, “baby,” because you know I’m going to want you to pass me something.
+It’s never complaining about it once because you know how frustrated I get when I disrupt the carefully-placed pages torn from my notebook scattered around me as though they have no order at all.